 How to Store Uncooked Cauliflower Rice

-Once you’ve riced your cauliflower it will keep in the refrigerator for up to three days in an airtight container.
+Raw cauliflower rice will keep in the refrigerator for up to three days in an airtight container.
 Or, you can freeze cauliflower rice in an airtight container for up to three months.

 How to Cook Cauliflower Rice